yli2565/DocSample/docs/Code/BadgerRLSystem/BadgerRLSystem.md

   - Xcode must be executed at least once to accept its license and to install its components.
 - CMake 3.26.3
   - Use a "macOS 10.13 or later" `.dmg` from [here](https://cmake.org/download/) or install a `cmake` that can be found in the `$PATH` (e. g. via Homebrew).
-  - If you want to install a more specific version or check all availableversions, please go [here](https://github.com/Kitware/CMake/releases).
+  - If you want to install a more specific version or check all available versions, please go [here](https://github.com/Kitware/CMake/releases).

 ### Setting up the Working Copy